scripting/fargoPublisher/README.md

 3. What domain for the user names?
 You have to own the domain and the DNS should point to the node server so it can redirect to the user's content when subdomains are accessed.

+4. What port do you want the server to run on?
+If you don't specify it, the server will boot on port 80.

 For my deployment I went with (Unix shell commands):

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1. export fpHostingPath=/beta.fargo.io/users/